Department of Health and Social Care

 Applicants will select, at the time of application, the articulated degree programme that they wish to follow.
 The suitability of the selected, articulated degree programme will be assessed separately.

-Programme Specific Management Arrangements (YEAR 1)
+30. Programme Specific Management Arrangements

-Staffing expertise within the current CELT team is a close match to the module content.
-Leadership of modules will be designated to those with particular interests and research-informed understandings to support the various modules.
+Leadership of modules will be undertaken by specified team members as Module Leaders.
 Staff on the programme will be allocated to learners as personal tutors.
 In addition, an academic ‘subject liaison tutor’, for each subject, will be a subject-specific point of contact for individual learners.

 The subject liaison tutor will provide advice regards the subject taster-sessions and also provide subject-context and mentoring support for learners as appropriate.

-Academic staff from subject discipline areas will engage with Foundation Year learners during their studies by welcoming them to attend subject-taster sessions of the existing, validated undergraduate degree programme, Level 4.
+Academic staff from subject discipline areas will engage with Foundation Year learners during their studies by welcoming them to attend subject-taster sessions of the existing, validated undergraduate degree programme at Level 4.
 This enables Foundation Year learners to experience subject-specific ‘tasters’, typically of 8 hours, as part of module FDY007: Reflective Learning.

-Programme Specific Academic Student Support (YEARS 1)
+32. Programme Specific Academic Student Support

 Close engagement with the wider professional services as part of the learner experience will be embedded within each module of the Foundation Year programme.
 The CELT team, specifically Learning Development and Digital Learning, will support academic literacies, digital capabilities, and work towards assessments.
-In addition, IT will lead sessions to ensure basic digital literacies and the Library liaison team will support information literacies.
+In addition, IT will lead sessions to ensure basic digital literacies and the Library Liaison Team will support information literacies.
 BG Futures will support career aspiration and development.
 The Student Advice team will support wellbeing and, alongside CELT, will seek to develop the resilience and growth mindset of the Foundation Year learners.
 Learners will have an allocated personal tutor as part of Bishop Grosseteste University’s Personal Development Plan (PDP).
-The PDP is monitored via the Development and Career Plan (DCP) process including the development of the learner’s eportfolio.
+The PDP is monitored via the Development and Career Plan (DCP) process including the development of the learner’s e-portfolio.
+Learners will also be aligned to a ‘subject liaison tutor’ who will be a subject-specific point of contact for individual learners.
+The subject liaison tutor will provide advice regards the subject taster-sessions and also provide subject-context and mentoring support for learners as appropriate.

-Programme Specific Student Evaluation (YEARS 1)
+33. Programme Specific Student Evaluation

 The Foundation Year programme complies with current institutional evaluation policies and annual monitoring.

-Programme Specific Admission Requirements (YEARS 2-4)
+29. Programme Specific Admission Requirements

-In order to be admitted to the Programme applicants will need to achieve between 96-112 UCAS tariff points (from a maximum of four Advanced level qualifications).
+In order to be admitted to the Programme applicants will need to achieve between 96-112 UCAS tariff points (from a maximum of four Advanced level qualifications.
 A range of qualifications meet this requirement such as A/AS Levels, BTEC, Access Courses, International Baccalaureate (IB), Cambridge Pre-U. Consideration may also be given to those with prior learning with the use of a bridging assessment to confirm suitability.

 In addition, all students will need an Enhanced Disclosure Check from the Disclosure and Barring Service (DBS).
 A successful Enhanced Disclosure is required on commencing the course.